-A recent trend is the increasing use of the service for machine guidance and precision navigation, most notably in the form of flexible and redundant services that are tailor-made for largescale projects.
+A recent trend is the increasing use of the service for machine guidance and precision navigation, most notably in the form of flexible and redundant services that are tailor-made for large-scale projects.

 During February 2008, a survey of the users of SWEPOS and its services was carried out by questionnaire.
 The survey had special focus on SWEPOS Network-RTK Service.
 Close to 400 answers were received from the 950 users that the service had at that point.
 Most of the users are very satisfied with the performance and "customer support" of the network RTK service and consider it to be worth its price.
+A follow-up survey is planned in November 2009.

 SWEPOS also offers a single frequency Network DGNSS Service that was launched on April 1st 2006.
-Both using the services are network RTK/DGNSS software GPSNet from Trimble and GSM16 or GPRS17 (i.e. mobile Internet connection) as the main distribution channels.
-SWEPOS also offers an automated postprocessing service, based on the Bernese software (Kempe & Jivall, 2002).
+Both services are using the network RTK/DGNSS software GPSNet from Trimble and GSM16 or GPRS17 (i.e. mobile Internet connection) as the main distribution channels.
+SWEPOS also offers an automated post-processing service, based on the Berne-se software (Kempe & Jivall, 2002).

 Through the work in NKG, NORPOS Web will soon be launched.
 It is a Nordic web portal for GNSS data for post-processing from the Danish, Norwegian and Swedish reference stations.
-Future plans are to facilitate the use of national positioning services in border areas, as well as the potential development of common Nordic positioning services (Engfeldt et al., 2006).
+In the border areas data from the reference station is exchanged for the national Network-RTK services